-For high-inertia applications like fire trucks, blowers, vacuum pumps, water pumps and generators, there is no gradual engagement of the power take-off’s clutch mechanism or smooth ramp up in torque.
-Instead what happens is that as the power take-off is engaged to accelerate the high-inertia or heavy load from stationary to full speed, the PTO’s clutch mechanism is slammed into engagement as high levels of startup torque are generated.
+For high-inertia applications like fire trucks, blowers, vacuum pumps, water pumps, and generators, there is no gradual engagement of the power take-off’s (PTO) clutch mechanism or smooth ramp up in torque.
+Instead what happens is that as the PTO is engaged to accelerate the high-inertia or heavy load from stationary to full speed, the PTO’s clutch mechanism is slammed into engagement as high levels of startup torque are generated.

-These high levels of startup torque are immediate and jarring, which result in a shock load or torque spike through the truck’s hydraulic system, causing wear – and potentially damage – to the power take-off, transmission and driven mechanical components.
+These high levels of startup torque are immediate and jarring, which result in a shock load or torque spike through the truck’s hydraulic system, causing wear—and potentially damage—to the PTO, transmission, and driven mechanical components.
 When a load is engaged with high levels of torque, or too much torque, it has also been known to cause the engine to stall out on Ford Super Duty chassis with gas engines.
-Over time these shock loads and high torque levels take their toll, resulting in a shorter lifespan for the truck’s hydraulic system, further downtime and greater expense.
+Over time, these shock loads and high torque levels take their toll, resulting in a shorter lifespan for the truck’s hydraulic system, further downtime, and greater expense.

-The technology used within Muncie Start®, the latest solution to reducing startup torque and allowing for a gradual engagement of the power take-off’s clutch mechanism, consists of a custom, PWM – pulse width modulation – electric module and a proportional solenoid valve.
+The technology used within Muncie Start®, the latest solution to reducing startup torque and allowing for a gradual engagement of the PTO's clutch mechanism, consists of a custom, pulse width modulation (PWM) electric module and a proportional solenoid valve.
 Key to this technology is the custom electric module that proportionally shifts the valve that controls the clutch pack engagement.

 Instead of the valve abruptly going from fully closed to open, as is the case within traditional systems, the electric module communicates to the valve by playing back what is called a profile.
-Each ramp profile is customized or tailored to the power take-off depending on the type of clutch used to ensure the smoothest engagement possible.
-This profile controls the current to the valve, instructing it to progressively open and thus – gradually increase the pressure within the clutch pack.
-The gradual increase results in a ramp up in torque, reducing the startup torque and – in a controlled manner – allowing the clutches to get up to speed before coming together for a smooth engagement.
+Each ramp profile is customized or tailored to the PTO depending on the type of clutch used to ensure the smoothest engagement possible.
+This profile controls the current to the valve, instructing it to progressively open, and thus gradually increase the pressure within the clutch pack.
+The gradual increase results in a ramp up in torque, reducing the startup torque and in a controlled manner allowing the clutches to get up to speed before coming together for a smooth engagement.
 Endurance testing on the engagement has shown up to 5,000 cycles without any wear above normal operation.

-With the use of the electric module, it requires that a proportional solenoid valve be used for proportionate engagement of the clutches; although, the power take-off’s casting remains the same as a power take-off without Muncie Start.
+With the use of the electric module, it requires that a proportional solenoid valve be used for proportionate engagement of the clutches; although, the PTO’s casting remains the same as a PTO without Muncie Start.